 Create a Maintenance Mode Experience That Works for You

 Putting your WooCommerce store in maintenance mode isn’t just about hiding a few pages.
-It’s one of the easiest ways to pause your WooCommerce store and protect your customer experience while you handle updates behind the scenes.
+It’s one of the easiest ways to temporarily disable your WooCommerce store and protect your customer experience while you handle updates behind the scenes.

 Whether you’re refreshing your design, fixing an issue, or preparing for a big launch, maintenance mode gives you breathing room to work behind the scenes, without confusing or frustrating your visitors.